SK-VQA: Synthetic Knowledge Generation at Scale for Training Context-Augmented Multimodal LLMs: Conclusion

 \section{Conclusion}

-We presented a methodology to automatically acquire high-quality synthetic data suitable for training and evaluating MLLMs in a context-augmented generation setting.
-Using our approach, we constructed \dataset: a large dataset of 2 million QA pairs over images from multiple different sources. \dataset is the largest and most diverse resource of its kind, possessing 11x more unique questions than similar datasets for KB-VQA.
+We introduced \dataset: a large dataset of 2 million QA pairs over images from multiple different sources. \dataset is the largest and most diverse resource of its kind, possessing 11x more unique questions than similar datasets for KB-VQA.
 Our evaluations of popular MLLMs showed that our dataset can serve as a more challenging benchmark than existing resources.
 Additionally, training MLLMs on our dataset leads to greater improvements in out-of-domain generalization than other datasets.
 These results point to not only the utility of \dataset, but also the effectiveness of our approach for acquiring synthetic multimodal data at scale.
-Opportunities for future work in this direction include leveraging larger amounts of synthetic image data with our approach to produce fully-synthetic data for domains of images which are under-represented in existing KB-VQA datasets.
-Leveraging our dataset for training multimodal retrieval models could be another promising direction to aid in the development of multimodal RAG systems.
+Opportunities for future work in this direction include leveraging larger amounts of synthetic image data to produce fully-synthetic datasets for other domains and leveraging \dataset for training multimodal retrieval models to aid in the development of RAG systems.